clasqm/freedos-repo/Development.md

 + [Aida](./zip/aida.zip) v2.14-0202 - DOS System Information Tool.
     + Detects lots of hard and soft wares, including all the latest (c.
 2004) technology.
     + Gives you more than other infoprogs.
     + *Updated: This 16-bit program claims to detect a multitasking environment in FreeDOS 1.2 running on bare silicon and refuses to run (it does work in DosBox).
-Please read NOTE.TXT in the documentation for a workaround.*
+Please read NOTE.TXT in the documentation for a workaround. or see tip #2 on the [TIPS](Tips.md) page*.

 ![aida](./imgs/aida.png)